 In addition to fresh hay, Lionhead rabbits also eat raw fruits and vegetables.
 You can include leafy greens, celery, chopped up carrots, and even berries in their diet.

-You can also offer your rabbit a prepared rabbit food.
-But this should be no more than 20% of its diet.
+You can also offer your rabbit prepared rabbit food, but this should make up no more than 20% of its diet.

-A healthy diet consists of hay or fresh grass 75%, High-fiber rabbit pellets 20%, Raw fruit and vegetables 5%.
+A healthy diet consists of hay or fresh grass 75%, High-fiber rabbit pellets 20%, and raw fruit and vegetables 5%.

 Always keep filtered fresh water available for your Lionhead rabbit.